wp-plugins/simplest-gallery/readme.txt

 == Changelog ==

+* 2.7 2013-10-27	Fixed and tested for WP 3.7 - Added support for user-set columns - Fixed notices with WP_DEBUG set
 * 2.6 2013-10-15	Improved support towards earlier versions of jQuery via the migration jQuery plugin
 * 2.5 2013-09-18	Improved support for addon styles (added $gallery_id parameter for rendering function API syntax).
 Support & fix for jQuery 1.10.2 (Thanks Ian Byrne)
 * 2.4 2013-09-12	Added settings box in page/post edit screen for selecting the desired gallery type and more settings.